Leesa vs Casper Mattress Review in 2019

 Meanwhile, the top is made of two inches of Avena foam, a latex foam alternative that is designed to sleep just like latex but with better durability.
 Avena foam is a popular choice as it offers quick response to pressure placed on it.
 This gives the mattress enough bounce so that sleepers are able to quickly and easily change position while laying on the mattress.

 The Leesa is covered in a single piece of almost completely seamless fabric made from a combination of polyester and Lycra.
-Because it is made from similar material to what is used for sports clothing, it offers durability and moisture wicking, as well as being breathable for proper airflow and better air regulation.
+Because it is made from a similar material to what is used for sports clothing, it offers durability and moisture-wicking, as well as being breathable for proper airflow and better air regulation.